-Since 2014, I have been teaching architecture-related disciplines within international and multicultural contexts between Italy, Turkey, and the UK.
+Since 2014 I have been teaching architecture-related disciplines within international and multicultural contexts between Italy, Turkey, and the UK.
 As a lecturer, I worked in the School of Fine Arts and Architecture at Antalya International University (Turkey), teaching in the areas of Urban Design and Sustainability, and Construction Materials and Technologies (2015-2017).
-At Loughborough, I currently lead the modules of Design Studio A (undergraduate) and Contemporary Cities: Theory and Design (postgraduate), and support the modules of Architectural History and Critical Theory.
+At Loughborough, as a University Teacher in the Architecture School, I led the modules of Design Studio A (undergraduate) and Contemporary Cities: Theory and Design (postgraduate), and supported the modules of Design Skills, Architectural History, and Critical Theory (2021-2023).
+I am currently leading the module of Disaster Risk Management for the Built Environment, part of the Civil Engineering programme.

-As a built environment professional, I operated in the post-earthquake reconstruction in L’Aquila (Italy) where I prevalently worked at restoration and retrofit projects of RC and traditional stone masonry structures (2010-2015).
+As a built environment professional, between 2010 and 2015 I operated in the post-earthquake reconstruction in L’Aquila (Italy) where I was involved in projects of retrofit and restoration of RC and traditional stone masonry structures (2010-2015).

 - Loughborough University Doctoral College Research Student Prize (2020)